Teascade/glerminal/README.md

 ![What the example looks like](images/example_screenshot.png)

 ### Custom font?
-The default font that comes with GLerminal only includes a few more popular unicode blocks, to save space on the end product (the default font is compiled into the library).
+The default font that comes with GLerminal is a render of [Iosevka](#iosevka) and only includes a few more popular unicode blocks, to save space on the end product (the default font is compiled into the library).
 The following blocks are included in the default font:
 - [`Basic latin`][basic_latin]
 - [`Latin-1 supplement`][latin_1_supplement]